-C. Entitlement to family medical leave for the care of a newborn child or newly adopted or foster child ends twelve (12) months from the date of birth or the placement of the foster or adopted child.
-Pregnancy disability leave will be granted for the period of time an employee is sick or temporarily disabled because of pregnancy and/or childbirth and will be in addition to any leave granted under family medical leave or Washington state leave laws.
+- C. Entitlement to FML for the care of a newborn child or newly adopted or foster child ends twelve (12) months from the date of birth or the placement of the foster or adopted child.
+Pregnancy disability leave will be granted for the period of time an employee is sick or temporarily disabled because of pregnancy and/or childbirth and will be in addition to any leave granted under family medical leave or Washington state leave laws. - D. The one thousand, two hundred fifty (1,250) hour eligibility requirement noted does not count vacation leave, sick leave, personal holidays, compensatory time off, or shared leave.

-- D. The one thousand, two hundred fifty (1,250) hour eligibility requirement noted does not count vacation leave, sick leave, personal holidays, compensatory time off, or shared leave. - 16.2 The family medical leave entitlement period will be a twelve (12) month period measured forward from the date an employee begins family medical leave.
+16.2 The FML entitlement period will be a twelve (12) month period measured forward from the date an employee begins FML.
 Each time an employee takes family medical leave during the twelve (12) month period, the leave will be subtracted from the twelve (12) workweeks of available leave.
-The Employer will respond in writing to family medical leave requests as soon as practicable but no later than seven (7) calendar days of receipt of a properly completed request. - 16.3 The Employer will continue the employee's existing employer-paid health insurance benefits during the period of leave covered by family medical leave.
-The employee will be required to pay their share of heath care premiums. - 16.4 The Employer has the authority to designate absences that meet the criteria of the family medical leave.
-The use of any paid or unpaid leave (excluding leave for work-related illness or injury covered by workers compensation and compensatory time) for a family medical leave qualifying event will run concurrently with, not in addition to, the use of family medical leave for that event.
-Any employee using paid leave during a family medical leave qualifying event must follow the notice and certification requirements relating to family medical leave usage in addition to any notice and certification requirements relating to the paid leave. - 16.5 The Employer may require certification from the employee's, family member's, or covered servicemember's health care provider for the purpose of qualifying for family medical leave. - 16.6 Personal medical leave, serious health condition leave, or serious injury or illness leave covered by family medical leave may be taken intermittently when certified as medically necessary.
+The Employer will respond in writing to FML requests as soon as practicable but no later than seven (7) calendar days of receipt of a properly completed request.

+16.3 The Employer will continue the employee's existing employer-paid health insurance benefits during the period of leave covered by FML.
+The employee will be required to pay their share of heath care premiums.

+16.4 The Employer has the authority to designate absences that meet the criteria of the FML.
+The use of any paid or unpaid leave (excluding leave for work-related illness or injury covered by workers compensation and compensatory time) for a FML qualifying event will run concurrently with, not in addition to, the use of fFML for that event.
+Any employee using paid leave during a FML qualifying event must follow the notice and certification requirements relating to FML usage in addition to any notice and certification requirements relating to the paid leave.

+16.5 The Employer may require certification from the employee's, family member's, or covered servicemember's health care provider for the purpose of qualifying for FML.

+16.6 Personal medical leave, serious health condition leave, or serious injury or illness leave covered by FML may be taken intermittently when certified as medically necessary.
 Employees must make reasonable efforts to schedule leave for planned medical treatment so as not to unduly disrupt the Employer's operations.
-Leave due to qualifying exigencies may also be taken on an intermittent basis. - 16.7 Upon returning to work after the employee's own family medical leave qualifying illness, the employee will be required to provide a fitness-for-duty certificate from a health care provider. - 16.8 The employee will provide the Employer with not less than thirty (30) days' notice before family medical leave is to begin.
-If the need for the leave is unforeseeable thirty (30) days in advance, then the employee will provide such notice as is reasonable and practicable. - 16.9 An employee returning from family medical leave will have return rights in accordance with FMLA.
+Leave due to qualifying exigencies may also be taken on an intermittent basis.

+16.7 Upon returning to work after the employee's own FML qualifying illness, the employee will be required to provide a fitness-for-duty certificate from a health care provider.

+16.8 The employee will provide the Employer with not less than thirty (30) days' notice before family medical leave is to begin.
+If the need for the leave is unforeseeable thirty (30) days in advance, then the employee will provide such notice as is reasonable and practicable.

+16.9 An employee returning from FML will have return rights in accordance with FMLA.